 Pansy rolled her eyes in irritation.
 "Of course I'm pregnant.
 I haven't bled in nearly three months."

-"Woah, too much information, Pansy," Draco grimaced.
+"That's too much information, Pansy," said Draco with a grimace.
 "Have you seen a Healer?"

 "You're blaming me?"
 Draco asked incredulously.
 "You were the one who told me that you were on the potion and that I had nothing to worry about."